andreashandel/MADAcourse/auxiliary/Notes_ToDo_Thoughts.md

 **AH: I like things to look good, but I'm not much of a styler/designer :), so feel free to improve the looks of everything as much as you like.
 (Just don't make it too complicated, I don't want to have a lot of overhead/complexity like calling extra packages for fancy fonts or stuff like that)**

 JR: got it :)

+I adjusted the css for the note and warning divs for more modern rounded borders, and lighter background colors that meet WGA color contrast standards for the body text and hyperlinks.

 ## Broken links